gitlabhq/omnibus-gitlab/doc/development/omnibus-mirror.md

 ## Adding a project

 1. Log into GitLab.com as the `gitlab-omnibus-mirror-bot`.
-Login details are in the Build vault in 1 Password
+Login details are in the Build vault in 1Password
 1. Click on **New Project** to create a project
    1. **Project name**: usually should match the upstream name
    1. **Project URL**: Select `gitlab-org/build/omnibus-mirror` from the **Groups** sub-group in the drop-down
    1. **Visibility Level**: Set this to **Public**
+   1. Disable any options that would create files, such as initializing with a `README.md`
    1. Leave the remaining options as their default, and click on **Create project**
 1. Set up the pull mirror
    1. Click **Settings -> Repository** in the left hand menu